Millions holed up at home as U.S. routines shift profoundly

 New York City said eateries could only accept takeout and delivery orders.
 Mayor Bill de Blasio also ordered nightclubs, movie theaters and other entertainment venues closed.

-“These places are part of the heart and soul of our city.
-They are part of what it means to be a New Yorker,” he said in a statement Sunday night.
+“These places are part of the heart and soul of our city,” he said in a statement Sunday night.
 “But our city is facing an unprecedented threat, and we must respond with a wartime mentality.”

 His decision came after Dr. Anthony Fauci, the federal government’s top infectious-disease expert, said he would like to see a 14-day national shutdown imposed to prevent the virus’s spread.

-“I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” said Fauci, a member of the White House task force on combating the spread of coronavirus.
-He heads the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
+“I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” he said.

 There was no indication Trump is considering such a move.